vibhav1011/DnD-html-sheet/README.md

 ## Usage ##
 Simply right click on the character_sheet.html and click open with > (your favourite browser here)

+**Credit for codebase goes to : https://codepen.io/evertras/full/YVVeMd/ This project was built upon this.**

 ## License ##
 MIT